Why You Should Visit

 What TNC is Doing/has Done

 This preserve is an important part of the Brown County Hills large forest block.
-The Conservancy continues to acquire land in this area to help protect the forest as well as the forest interior birds that depend on it to thrive.
+TNC continues to acquire land in this area to help protect the forest as well as the forest interior birds that depend on it to thrive.
 Stewards and volunteers have been pulling garlic mustard and Japanese stiltgrass from this site for a number of years.
 Prescribed fire has been re-introduced to this site to improve the fire-dependent oak-hickory forest.